 I clicked the Print Job button and nothing has come out.
 There are many possible reasons for this to happen.
-Please call the Help Desk at 216.397.3005 and we will help you determine the cause.
+Please call the ITS Help Desk at 216.397.3005 and we will help you determine the cause.

 Am I charged for two pages if I print on the front and back of a sheet?
 (Duplex printing) Yes.
 You will be charged for two pages if you do duplex printing.

 Help!
 My professor wants me to print too much.
 What can I do?
-If a specific class requires a significant amount of printing, the faculty member can contact the ITS Help Desk to request that their students’ printing account be increased.
+If a specific class requires a significant amount of printing, the faculty member can contact the ITS Help Desk to request that their students’ printing allotment be increased.
 However, it would be good practice to review the need for printing before requesting an increase.
 Not only is this fiscally responsible, it is a huge help to the environment.

-Will I be charged for printing if there is no paper in the printer?
+Will I be “charged” for printing if there is no paper in the printer?
 Yes.
 You are encouraged to check the printer for paper before you print.

 I need to print many pages for my student organization.
 Why should I pay for this?
 Information Technology Services is in discussion with Student Activities to resolve this situation.

 Why is the University doing this?
 There is a growing national trend across institutions of higher learning to conserve scarce resources in an effort to “go green.”
 Conservation of paper and the power/maintenance costs to support institutional printing is part of that trend.
 John Carroll University has made a conscious decision to be pro-active on a wide array of conservation efforts across the institution, and wasteful printing was an area that badly needed addressing.
 Please note that it is not the intention of the University to charge students for legitimate printing that supports student learning.
-The institution has provided a generous allowance (500 sheets per semester, to be revisited and adjusted as needed) for each student, and exceptions can and will be made to support additional printing for legitimate academic purposes or where required by an instructor or coursework.
+The institution has provided a generous allowance (650 pages per semester, to be revisited and adjusted as needed) for each student, and exceptions can and will be made to support additional printing for legitimate academic purposes or where required by an instructor or coursework.
 The bottom line is that the student pay-for-print initiative is about preventing and stopping wasteful printing in the labs and common areas by creating a system that will require payment from students who exceed their somewhat generous limitations without a legitimate academic excuse.
 Please also note that other institutions in the region typically charge students for printing, often at higher rates and with lower allowances than John Carroll University provides to its student body.